retroglass/OpenFOAM-rhoCentralFoam-nozzle/README.md

 # OpenFOAM-rhoCentralFoam-nozzle
-An axisymmetric nozzle profile analysis using rhoCentralFoam.
+An axisymmetric supersonic nozzle profile analysis using rhoCentralFoam.